Lyroxide/yomichan-korean/README.md

 # Yomichan For Korean

-> This repo is a fork of Yomichan, which was sunset by its owner.
+> This repo is a fork of Yomichan, which was sunsetted by its owner.
 >
 > The purpose of this fork is to feature complete support for the Korean language, including various dictionary support and deinflection.
 >
-> Deinflection is done through first disassembling Hangul into jamo, and check if the string matches any inflection before assembling back to Hangul.
+> Deinflection is done through first disassembling Hangul into jamo, and checking if the string matches any inflection before assembling back to Hangul.
 Credit goes to [e-'s Hangul.js](https://github.com/e-/Hangul.js/).
 >
 > The current and active development of Yomichan is now at [Yomitan](https://github.com/themoeway/yomitan).
 Direct any non-Korean issues there.